Skip to main content

 The National Plan for Accommodation in Higher Education (PNAES) is one of the higher education reforms underway as part of the Recovery and Resilience Plan (RRP).

-The National Higher Education Accommodation Plan is the largest investment ever in student accommodation and the largest investment in higher education buildings in recent decades.
-There are plans to build 37 new student residences and refurbish 103 existing buildings.
-By 2026, the supply of affordable student accommodation will increase from 157 residences (with reference to 2021) to 250 residences and 15.073 to 26.986 beds, representing an increase of around 80% on current capacity.
+PNAES represents the largest investment ever made in student housing and the largest investment in higher education infrastructure in recent decades, through the construction of 36 new halls of residence and the refurbishment of 99 existing buildings.
+By 2026, the supply of affordable student accommodation will increase from 157 halls of residence (as of 2021) to 243 halls of residence and from 15,073 to 26,792 beds, representing an increase of approximately 80% compared to current capacity.

 For more information, see government’s website.